-Election Commission of India is a permanent and independent body.
+The Election Commission of India is a permanent and independent body.
 It is responsible for conducting the election of the Parliament, State Legislature, President and Vice President of India.

-What is Election Code of Conduct?
+What is the Model Code of Conduct?

 The General Conduct for all Political Parties and Candidates are as follows;

 1. No political party or candidate can secure votes on the basis of caste and religion.
-That is the reason that temples, mosques, churches and other religious places shall not be used for election propaganda/campaigning.
+That is the reason that temples, mosques, churches, and other religious places shall not be used for election propaganda/campaigning.

-2. No political party or candidate shall be involved in any such activity, so that there is an atmosphere of hatred and tension among the people of different castes and religions.
+2. No political party or candidate shall be involved in any such activity so that there is an atmosphere of hatred and tension among the people of different castes and religions.

-4. Threatening voters, giving bribe, campaigning in the periphery of 100 meters from polling booths, organizing a public meeting within 48 hours of polling, and arranging transport “to and from” the polling booths is also prohibited.
+4. Threatening voters, giving bribes, campaigning in the periphery of 100 meters from polling booths, organizing a public meeting within 48 hours of polling, and arranging transport “to and from” the polling booths is also prohibited.

 6. Political parties or candidates shall ensure that their supporters neither obstruct the meeting and rally of the opposition parties or candidates nor distribute pamphlets in the meeting organised by the opposition parties.